imperva/terraform-provider-incapsula/website/docs/r/account_user.html.markdown

 }
 ```

-### SubAccount User Assignment Usage Manage by SubAccount
+### SubAccount User Assignment Usage - Manage by SubAccount

-if the API_KEY and API_ID are associated to a SubAccount, we won't have the option to manage roles, so we should use `incapsula_account_roles` datasource.
+If the API_KEY and API_ID are associated with a subaccount, we don't have the option to manage roles and need to use the `incapsula_account_roles` data source.
-This datasource have a `map` attribute generated that contains all the Account Roles (Role Name to Id map).
+Using the `map` attribute, this data source generates a mapping for all the account roles (Role Name to Id map).

 ```hcl
 data "incapsula_account_roles" "roles" {